Thunder Island (song)

 "Thunder Island" is a song by American musician Jay Ferguson.
 It is the title track and lead single from the 1977 album of the same name.
 The song peaked at No. 9 on the US Billboard Hot 100 the week of April 1, 1978.
 The recording features Joe Walsh on guitar.
 In Canada, it reached No. 8.

 As "Thunder Island" was Ferguson's highest-ranking song on the charts, he is sometimes tagged a one-hit wonder.
 However, he achieved an additional hit with the song "Shakedown Cruise" which reached No. 31 on the Hot 100 the week of June 23, 1979.
+Ferguson had also scored hits with his two previous bands: "I Got a Line on You" by Spirit and "Run Run Run" by Jo Jo Gunne reached the top 40 in 1968 and 1972, respectively.